 What Is the Recovery Time for a Tummy Tuck?

-A tummy tuck (abdominoplasty) can dramatically transform your midsection by removing excess skin, tightening abdominal muscles, and creating a flatter, more toned look.
+tummy tuck (abdominoplasty) can dramatically transform your midsection by removing excess skin, tightening abdominal muscles, and creating a flatter, more toned look.
 But while results can be life-changing, recovery is a crucial part of your journey.

 In this guide, you’ll learn: